Rectal foreign bodies

 - cigar cover

-In almost all cases plain radiography suffices, and poses little diagnostic difficulty.
+In almost all cases plain radiography suffices and poses a little diagnostic difficulty.
 Occasionally body packers (drug smuggling) or some softer silicone objects may be less radiopaque.

 An erect chest x-ray is often useful if there is any suggestion of peritonism to assess for free subdiaphragmatic gas.